ml6team/fondant/docs/custom_component.md

 COPY requirements.txt ./
 RUN pip3 install --no-cache-dir -r requirements.txt

-# Set the working directory to the compoent folder
+# Set the working directory to the component folder
 WORKDIR /component/src

 # Copy over src-files and spec of the component